oracle/cloudtestdrive/AppDev/helidon-k8s/Helidon/Helidon-core/helidon-core.md

 		// make sure the change is within the minimum change allowed
 		// :-)
 		if (itemRequest.getRequestedCount() < minimumChange.getMinimumChange()) {
-			// didn't meet the minimum requirement, log the failed request and throw the log
-			// message as an error
-			String problemDetails = "The reservation of " + itemRequest.getRequestedCount() + " items of "
-					+ itemRequest.getRequestedItem() + " fails because it's less than the minimum delta of "
-					+ minimumChange.getMinimumChange();
 .....
 ```